jrmi/byemail/README.md

 Because, despite their long existence and the dependence of a large part of the population, mail servers are still difficult to install, configure and maintain mainly because they implement features that are not necessary for most end users and their architecture is no longer adapted to today's uses.

-To create a complet mail system, we have to install a SMTP server to receive/send emails then an IMAP or POP3 server to gather the mails and finally a client to read them.
+To create a complete mail system, we have to install a SMTP server to receive/send emails then an IMAP or POP3 server to gather the mails and finally a client to read them.
 Don't forget to configure your DNS and pray that your IP will not be banned for misuse.

 To fulfill all ours needs we also need to add module like: